acidgenomics/r-pointillism/README.md

 ### Maximal number of DLLs reached

 ```
-Error: package or namespace load failed for 'bcbioSingleCell' in dyn.load(file, DLLpath = DLLpath, ...):
+Error: package or namespace load failed for 'pointillism' in dyn.load(file, DLLpath = DLLpath, ...):
   maximal number of DLLs reached...
 ```